adolfintel/chromiumUpdater/README.md

 If your device is rooted, you can install this app and forget it.
 If root is not available, it will download updates but you will have to confirm installation.

+Note that this app is not in any way affiliated with Google or the Chromium project.

 ## Download
 [Download from Google Play](https://play.google.com/store/apps/details?id=com.dosse.chromiumautoupdater)